dhruv-chitkara27/Score_Keeper-Android/README.md

 * This app is made during the Android-Basics Course by Udacity
 * It keeps the score of two teams playing cricket.
 * We can give input as six,four,double and single.
+* This app is run and tested on nexus 4 successfully.